narencachy/aks-quickstart/README.md

 ### Node Resource Group

-Notice that AKS added a Public IP and a Load Balancer after you deployed the webapp service.
+Notice that AKS added a Public IP and a Load Balancer after you deployed the webapp.
 The YAML in webapp/svc.yaml specifies "LoadBalancer" as the type of service.

 ![screenshot](images/aks-node-fe2.png)

 ### Create and deploy backend service (Redis)

-This uses the "declarative" approach based on the YAML files in the backend directory.
-The files are split into a services file and a deployment file but can also be combined.
-You can also use the -R option to recursively process the directory tree for more complex services.

 ```
 kubectl apply -f backend